Halishrichard17/Cloud-Application-Development-NM/README.md

 # PHASE 3

-1. Create a new Cloud Pak for Data project and Cloud Object Storage service
+1. Create a new Cloud Pak for Data project and Cloud Object Storage service.
-2. Import require Data Set as Train and test for web phishing
+2. Import require Data Set as Train and test for web phishing.
-3. Build a model with AutoAI
+3. Build a model with AutoAI.
-4. Deploy the model with WML
+4. Deploy the model with WML.
-5. Create Job without schedule
+5. Create Job without schedule.
-6. Run the Job
+6. Run the Job.

 ![image](https://github.com/Halishrichard17/Cloud-Application-Development-NM/assets/90974013/eebcbdcb-cdb3-48b2-8391-a656d025601b)